Senators seek U.S. strategy to stop China's South China Sea reclamation

 The senators, who head the Senate Armed Services Committee and the Senate Foreign Relations Committee, said the strategy should lay out “specific actions the United States can take to slow down or stop China’s reclamation activities... .”

 China claims about 90 percent of the potentially energy rich South China Sea.
+It has defended its reclamation work there, saying it is not seeking to overturn the international order.
 The Philippines, Vietnam, Malaysia, Brunei and Taiwan also have overlapping claims.

 Chinese reclamation work is well advanced on six Spratly reefs and workers are building ports and fuel storage depots and possibly two airstrips.
 Experts say this will not overturn U.S. regional military superiority but could allow Beijing to project power deep into the maritime heart of Southeast Asia.